-In parallel, whilst the situation in Burundi remains insecure and not conducive to return in safety and security, UNHCR has verified that 7,275 former Burundian refugees have already spontaneously returned.
+In parallel, whilst the situation in Burundi remains insecure and not conducive to return in safety and security, there are unconfirmed reports that some formerBurundian refugees have already spontaneously returned.
 It is not known how many IDPs have also returned, but IOM’s soon expansion to nationwide Data Tracking Matrix (DTM) would allow for comprehensive coverage to understand the full migration dynamics.
 DTM data shows that approximately one-third of those surveyed feel they cannot return home due to a lack of livelihoods (food, income-generating activities, social infrastructure) as well as due to lack of housing (damaged or destroyed house).
 Only 35% have access to land, and more than half have to sell their labor force to be able to provide one meal a day.
 Only 48.5% of them think of returning to their communities of origin, while 46.5% wish to be integrated locally.
 In parallel, according to a report published in December 2016 the main obstacles to return and durable solutions mentioned by refugees are the lack of security, the loss of their assets and livelihood, the lack of income generating activities, extreme poverty and the destruction/occupation of their land and/or property.
 Current IDPs and forced or spontaneous returnees often find themselves in tough living conditions, due to economic hardship, irregular rainfall leading to poor harvests and lack of access to medical care.

 At the same time, tripartite meetings are planned between UNHCR and the governments of Burundi and Tanzania to discuss voluntary return of refugees although at the time of writing this is pending.
 It is, therefore, crucial that adequate preparations are made to ensure the success of voluntary returns by designing a community resilience approach which addresses the root causes of displacement as well as the obstacles to sustainable reintegration underpinned by principles of non-refoulment and voluntary return.
 Comprehensive and robust protection monitoring and data collection and analysis would also provide data to inform the envisaged tripartite meetings on whether the conditions for return are met as well as the impacts on host communities on either side of the border and how these can be mitigated.

 To address the issues faced by displaced persons and recent returnees and to mitigate the negative impact of displacement on host communities in cross-border areas already facing economic hardship and disasters, the UN aims to anticipate and prepare for the reintegration process.
 It will be done through pilot socio economic and conflict resolutions programmes in cross-border areas highly impacted by displacement in both Tanzania and Burundi.
-The main goal of these project is to help strengthen the resilience of both displaced and host communities to mitigate the potential for conflicts that displacement, return, and reintegration could trigger in an already weakened socio economic environment.
+The main goal of this projectp is to help strengthen the resilience of both displaced and host communities to mitigate the potential for conflicts that displacement, return, and reintegration could trigger in an already weakened socio economic environment.
 Sustainable peace can indeed hinge on finding durable solutions to displacement when its impact on the host populations creates pressure potentially detrimental to the peace process.
 In border areas between Tanzania and Burundi the mere presence of large numbers of impoverished displaced people and returnees without adequate livelihoods coupled with high pressure over land and property can cause tensions and instability.